The Daily Meaning

 Ouch and Joy

 We had the most amazing time at the Twenty One Pilots concert last night.
 My kids were hyped, and they had huge smiles on their faces from start to finish.
-It was one of those memories that I pray will be seared into a four of our brains.
+It was one of those memories that I pray will be seared into the four of our brains.
 At the same time, I struggled with agonizing back pain.
 I could feel it building for a few days, but yesterday morning I was struck with shooting pains down my legs.
 Even while writing this, it is radiating through my body.

 Last week’s trip to Mongolia was a life-changing endeavor.
 It’s something I’ll never forget, and spent time with people I see far too little.
 At the same time, I was sick nearly the entire week while there.
 I’d wake up feeling lousy and go to bed feeling like I had been hit by a train.